 Using Galileo K‑12 Online’s comprehensive online and offline assessment options, districts can design and administer customized, standards-based assessments as part of an effective educational system.

 ATI’s patented technology makes it possible to create and maintain reliable and valid assessments aligned with Common Core, state versions, and/or local standards using Galileo’s large and growing item banks including technology enhanced items.
 Users may also import assessments made outside of Galileo with ASK Technology.
 The comprehensive assessment system offers benchmark, formative, screening, placement, interim, final course evaluations, pretests, and posttests.
 Test generation using Test Builder makes it possible for users to create their own items in a variety of formats.
 Items may be accompanied by images, text, and links to visual media.

 Once an assessment is completed, scoring may be done automatically or manually - both options provide rapid access to aggregated results for individual students, classes, schools, and district.
 Assessment results then guide the development of data-driven instruction.
 Parents and students can access secure and timely achievement data through the K‑12 Student-Parent Center.

-Whether in a computer lab or on a tablet, Galileo’s new online interface provides streamlined navigation and interactive features consistent with those found on state-wide assessments developed by PARCC, SBAC, and AIR.
+Whether in a computer lab or on a tablet, Galileo’s redesigned online testing interface provides streamlined navigation and interactive features consistent with those found on state-wide assessments developed by PARCC, SBAC, and AIR.
 Each assessment begins with clearly stated instructions and provides intuitive, flexible navigation tools.
 Instructions may vary depending on the item format and with different contextual material.
 Interactive testing tools (e.g., calculators, marked-for-review, strike-through and note capabilities) offer a supportive testing experience for all test takers.
 During the assessment, step-by-step prompts explain how to indicate and review responses.
 For all questions, Galileo automatically takes the student to the next question once the response is saved.
 Experience it for yourself through a Multi-Grade TE Items Sample assessment.
 The sample provides access to test items that represent a range of technology enhanced item types in several different grade levels and subjects.